calmjs/calmjs.rjs/README.rst

 framework to generate test harnesses for building testable JavaScript code from within a Python module.

+In essence, ``calmjs.rjs`` treats JavaScript files as both source and compilation target, where the sources are provided from Python packages or sourced from npm or others, and the compilation target is the binary (bundle files) that is produced through the ``requirejs`` Node.js library.

-In essence, calmjs.rjs treats JavaScript files made available alongside Python packages as both source and compilation target.
-Utilities are provided with calmjs.rjs that will generate bundled JavaScript files as per the needs of the site-integrators and/or end-users.
+Utilities are provided with ``calmjs.rjs`` that will generate bundled JavaScript files as per the needs of the site-integrators and/or end-users.
 These bundled files can then be deployed over the web and be used by client browsers, in conjunction with the Python packages that implement the backend features.

 Ultimately, this integration package should ease the integration and interactions between of client-side JavaScript with server-side Python thus make it easier for the two to be built, shipped and deployed together.
-Other utilities are provided to also aid the setup of local nodejs environments to aid the acquisition of npm dependencies, setting up of the test environments and harnesses for running of JavaScript tests that are part of the Python packages for the associated JavaScript code.
+Other utilities are provided to also aid the setup of local Node.js environments to aid the acquisition of npm dependencies, setting up of the test environments and harnesses for running of JavaScript tests that are part of the Python packages for the associated JavaScript code.